 We routed the data along to our one defined Target, which then invoked another XSLT that converted the HL7 data into an ACORD standard TXLife request.
 In this case, the data being sent were lab results.

 To review, the Main Route Grid was used to configure the flow of data between the Source System and the Target.
 The Listener handled the connectivity.
 The Source Transformation, the parsing of data into an XML representation of HL7.
 The Routing stage passed the data along to our single defined Target.
 The Target Transform further translated the data to ACORD, and the Transport handled our connectivity to the Target System.

-It’s a simple as that, point-click, drag-and-drop your way to HL7 integration with any other system.
+It’s as simple as that, point-click, drag & drop your way to HL7 integration with any other system.